Reading time: 7 minutes

 It also trains them to commit to making changes in their environment, to stop the thoughts or worries from occurring again.

-Acceptance Commitment Therapy is like an umbrella that covers different treatment methods under one canopy.
-It has four key components which are “mindfulness, acceptance, values-based action, and non-judgment”.
+Acceptance Commitment Therapy (ACT) is like a canopy covering four treatment methods.
+Its four key components are “mindfulness, acceptance, values-based action, and non-judgment”.

-The goal of ACT is to help clients live more fully in the present while still maintaining their long-term goals.
+ACT can help us live more fully in the present while still maintaining their long-term goals.

 It helps clients accept both the reality and their reactions to that reality, rather than fighting against it.
 The acceptance of uncomfortable thoughts and feelings can lead to decreased emotional distress and increased happiness.

-ACT helps you develop the mental skill of Psychological Flexibility.
-It allows a person to view their thoughts and feelings as passing events (like an oncoming storm).
+ACT helps you develop Psychological Flexibility — the mental skill that allows you to view your thoughts and feelings as passing events, not feeling as if you’re inside a tornado.

 What is Acceptance Commitment Therapy?